-Citation: Section 301-c(e), (f) Effective Date: September 1, 1994 purchased in a 30 day period, or for greater amounts with prior clearance by the Commissioner of Taxation and Finance.
+Citation: Section 301-c(e), (f) Effective Date: September 1, 1994

+Description: Reimbursements are allowed for diesel motor fuel and residual fuel purchased in this State and sold by such purchaser to a consumer for farm use.
+In addition, a purchaser of motor fuel who uses the fuel for farm production is eligible for a reimbursement of the PBT.
+The reimbursement is only allowed if it is not more than 1,500 gallons of gasoline purchased in a 30 day period, or for greater amounts with prior clearance by the Commissioner of Taxation and Finance.
 The motor fuel must be delivered on the farm site and consumed off-highway in the production of goods for sale.
 (See 7.
-Fuel Used for Farm Production for the up-front exemption.)
+Fuel Used for Farm Production for the upfront exemption.)
 Prior to September 1, 1994 (effective in July 1991), the sale of diesel motor fuel for off-highway farm production of goods for sale was exempt from the supplemental portion of the tax.
 No exemption was available for residual or motor fuel prior to September 1, 1994.